Mars In Leo Will Turn Up The Heat For Us All

 May 26: Mars shares a fraught and intense aspect with the Nodes of Destiny, igniting our passionate nature.
 The universe is waking us up and giving us hope for the future.

-June 22: Mars harmonizes with the centaur Chiron, helping us take actions towards repairing and mending the past with others and ourselves.
+June 22: Mars harmonises with the centaur Chiron, helping us take action towards repairing and mending the past with others and ourselves.
 We may dive deep into painful memories with the incentive of healing them.

 June 26: Mars faces off with Uranus, pushing us to break free from the constraints that have been holding us back.
 Now, we can live by our own rules and embrace our individuality.